icw2109/EEG_Transformer/README.md

 ## Results

 Trained models and plots including confusion matrices and accuracy/loss curves are stored under `output/`.
 Outputs are tested to be compared against baseline GRU and LSTM models.
+This transformer outperforms both the LSTM and GRU on test training runs, on a full training run I assume a significant increase in accuracy.

 ---